De-Stalinization: Relocation of Stalin's body

 The process of de-Stalinization peaked in 1961 during the 22nd Congress of the CPSU.
 Two climactic acts of de-Stalinization marked the meetings: first, on 31 October 1961, Stalin's body was moved from Lenin's Mausoleum in Red Square to the Kremlin Wall Necropolis; second, on 11 November 1961, the "hero city" Stalingrad was renamed Volgograd.

 Foreign policy changes after Stalin

 In the aftermath of the Stalin era, Khrushchev defined Soviet foreign policy during the Cold War.
 The biggest change to foreign policy dealt with "uncommitted nations".
 There were two types of neutrality according to the Soviets, those by ideology and those by circumstance.
 Many of the nations that were neutral came from both of these groups and were former colonies of European powers.
 During Stalin there was no room for neutral countries and the idea of neutral powers came about under Khrushchev.
-Khrushchev's biggest contribution to foreign policy is taking advantage of other aspects of de-Stalinisation to try to show the world a different Soviet Union more in line with traditional socialist ideals in Lenin era.
+Khrushchev's biggest contribution to foreign policy was taking advantage of other aspects of de-Stalinisation to try to show the world a different Soviet Union more in line with traditional socialist ideals in Lenin era.